-Chris Zahovskis, Chief Operating Officer
+Chris Zahovskis, former Chief Operating Officer

 Mr. Zahovskis was appointed as the Company's Chief Operating Officer in July 2008.
 Mr. Zahovskis graduated from Queen's University, Canada with a degree in Mining Engineering and brings over 28 years experience in the mining industry.
 Mr. Zahovskis worked with Cominco Limited from 1980 to 1997 in progressively senior roles at many of Cominco's operations.
+From 1997 to 2005 he was with Inco Limited initially as Vice President at the Manitoba Division and eventually as the Director of Mining at the Goro Project in New Caledonia.
 He was most recently Vice President, Operations for a junior mining company.
+Over his career, Mr. Zahovskis was involved in operations, project development and corporate development in base metals, gold, potash and nickel laterite in Canada, Turkey, Indonesia, Australia and New Caledonia.
+Mr. Zahovskis resigned as Chief Operating Officer in December 2009.

-Dwayne Melrose, Vice President, Exploration
+Dwavne Melrose, Vice President, Exploration